nanderto/FirstAspNetCoyote/README.md

 It is created as a singleton so a single runtime per server.
 That sounds about right.
 If you run your application now it should run fine the runtime is created and that's about it.
 Right now I am assuming the container will shut down the runtime correctly, I have no idea but it makes sense.

 #### Coyote Actors
 Now we need some Coyote actors to interact with to prove our runtime is working and we can communicate with our actors.
-For this I am borrowing the PinPong sample actors from the Original Coyote Samples.
+For this I am borrowing the PingPong sample actors from the Original Coyote Samples.

-##### RequestResponseActor an RequestEvent
+##### RequestResponseActor and RequestEvent
 ```csharp
 public class RequestEvent<TRequest, TResult> : Event
 {